← Back to 史記

 64

-Duke Ping said: 'Is there no sound more sorrowful than this?'
-Master Kuang said: 'There is.'
-Duke Ping said: 'Can one hear it?'
-Master Kuang said: 'The lord's virtue and righteousness are thin; he cannot listen to it.'
-Duke Ping said: 'What I like is the sound; I wish to hear it.'
+Duke Ping said: “Is there no sound more sorrowful than this?”
+Master Kuang said: “There is.”
+Duke Ping said: “Can one hear it?”
+Master Kuang said: “Your virtue and righteousness are slight; you cannot listen to it.”
+Duke Ping said: “What I like is the sound; I wish to hear it?”
 Master Kuang had no choice; he took up the zither and played it.
 When he played it once, sixteen dark cranes gathered at the corridor gate.
 When he played it twice, they stretched their necks and called, spread their wings and danced.

 65